-Kansai's largest hot spring theme park, Solaniwa Onsen
+Solaniwa Onsen: Kansai's largest hot spring theme park

 The open-air hot spring opened in February 2019 and really brings the old ways of relaxation in the Azuchi-Momoyama period into the modern world.
-Walk into the traditional Japanese townscape, and you’ll be transformed into resident of a time gone by.
+Walk into the traditional Japanese townscape, and you’ll be transformed into a resident of a time gone by.

-Directly connected to JR Bentencho Station, access to the facitly couldn't be easier.
+Directly connected to JR Bentencho Station, access to Solaniwa Onsen couldn't be easier.
 Directions from the station platform to the hot springs are prominently displayed and easy to understand, so it's hard to get lost.

 After checking in at the reception desk, choose your favorite yukata!
 There are seven styles for women, four for men, and two for children.
 Since shoes are prohibited on the grounds, you can leave yours in this area.

 The second floor at Solaniwa Onsen features a restaurant and a shopping area, and a hot stone spa.
 The third floor is a huge rest area, while the fourth floor is home to a garden where you can enjoy footbaths, and the bathrooms are found on the fifth floor.

 Nine different baths at this Osaka onsen!

 When you come to Solaniwa Onsen, you’ll first want to take a relaxing bath and immerse yourself in a sense of freedom.
 You can enjoy a total of nine types of baths, including an open-air bath where you can feel the nature of the four seasons and a garden-view bath that offers a splendid view of the 3,300 square meter Japanese garden.

 Of course, nude bathing is separated into men’s and women’s baths so that you can bathe with peace of mind.

-However, a private family baths, or footbaths where you can relax in your yukata are also recommended.
+However, private family baths or footbaths where you can relax in your yukata are also recommended.
 The open-air family baths feature their own gardens, so you can fully appreciate your private space.

 The stickers are available in three sizes for 100, 200, and 400 yen, respectively (excluding tax), up to a limit of five per guest.
 In the individual family baths, of course, you can bathe freely without the stickers.